What is Inner Relationship Focusing (IRF)?

 · Somatic Experiencing or Somatic Therapy

 At its core, IRF involves gently turning inward—into the body, into nature itself—and sitting with what is called a “felt sense.”
-This felt sense might manifest as butterflies in your stomach, a subtle tightness in your solar plexus, or any sensation that arises in the present moment.
-In IRF, you can choose to simply be with whatever emerges, or you may bring a particular issue to mind.
-When you do, your body often offers a felt sense that encompasses the entirety of that issue.
+This felt sense might manifest as butterflies in the stomach, a subtle tightness in the solar plexus, or any sensation that arises in the present moment.
+In IRF, you can choose to simply be with what emerges, or you may bring a particular issue to mind.
+When you do, your body offers up a felt sense that encompasses the entirety of that issue.

 Focusing was discovered by Eugene Gendlin (December 25, 1926 – May 1, 2017).
-When I say “discovered,” I mean that this process has always existed—it simply needed someone with a curious mind to notice it, question it, observe it, give it a name and share a workable method of focusing.
+When I say “discovered,” I mean this process has always existed—it simply needed someone with a curious mind to notice it, question it, observe it, give it a name and share a workable method of connecting with it (a felt sense).

 Gendlin’s fascination with the nature of time led him to study philosophy at the University of Chicago, where he joined Carl Rogers’ psychotherapy training.
-Through careful observation, Gendlin noticed that the clients who had positive outcomes in psychotherapy shared a unique ability: they could slow down and allow words to surface from a deeper place within themselves.
+Through careful observation, Gendlin noticed clients who had positive outcomes in psychotherapy shared a unique ability: they could slow down and allow words to surface from a deeper place within.
 There was a vitality—a sense of something fresh and alive—that unfolded during this process.
-Some clients even gestured toward their bodies, indicating that this was the source of their emerging words.
+Some clients even gestured towards their bodies, indicating this was the source of their emerging words.

-From these observations, Gendlin developed a six steps method to guide individuals into their bodies, to accompany and reflect their felt experiences.
+From these observations, Gendlin developed a six steps method to guide individuals into their bodies, to accompany them and reflect their felt experiences.
+Focusing today has evolved from the six step method and through its very nature is a never ending and ever-changing dynamic process.

-When we give these felt senses our attention, we enter into our internal world of nature.
+When we give these felt senses our attention, we enter into our internal world of nature, as we are a part of nature.
 This is the realm of presence, unconditional love, endless creative possibilities, truth and so much more.
 This image below describes my experience.
-I can step forward into my external reality and what I notice is its very much head energy; it’s the world of doing, it’s noisy and there’s lots of conditioning around expectations of us, as in what others think we should be/do in the world.
+I can step forward into my external reality and what I notice is its mostly head energy; it’s the world of doing, it’s noisy and there’s lots of conditioning around expectations of us, as in, what others think we should be/do in the world.
+We have been conditioned to be a certain way through parenting, education, family dynamics and through relationships with others.
 Then there’s the absolute opposite, which is IRF.
-What I feel is that I take a step back into myself, into my internal world.
-Here I’m in the world of presence, which is quiet, unassuming and truth.
-I’m sitting in the non-conceptual space that’s beneath thought, and I get to see myself without the judgment of the mind.
-The more I sit with my parts I become aware of how other people’s parts play out in relationship with my own.
+It feels like I take a step back into myself, into my internal world.
+Here I’m in the world of presence, it’s quiet, unassuming and truth.
+I’m sitting in the non-conceptual space that’s beneath thought, and I get to see myself without judgment from the mind.
+I am aware of these parts of myself, for example, the part that doesn’t want to be seen.
+The more I sit with my parts, I become aware of how other people’s parts play out in relationship with my own.

 Internal world vs External world

 This space is gentle, kind, and loving—a special place to spend time.
 I feel good when I focus.
-It’s where I get to learn about myself and nature, realising they are the same thing in an embodied way of knowing.
-I understand that there are parts of myself that simply want to be accepted and heard, and when this happens, they tend to settle rather than drive my bus.
+It’s where I get to learn about myself and nature and in an embodied way of knowing, they are one and the same.
+I understand that there are parts of myself that simply want to be accepted and heard, and when this happens, they tend to settle, rather than drive the bus.
 I notice how I change with IRF: I become softer and kinder to me.
-When I sit with whatever arises, and it lets go or releases, it feels as though I’m a little closer to my authentic self.
-I’m also aware that when you give yourself unconditional love in your internal world it will become reflected in the external world too.
+When I sit with whatever arises, and it releases, it feels as though I’m a little closer to my authentic self.
+I’m also aware that when I give myself unconditional love in my internal world, it will be reflected in the external world too.
 Magic!

 Our various parts of ourselves below the conscious mind

 Nature does not run on logic and reason like the mind does.
 Its language is metaphors, images, words and symbols - the language of the universe: an archetypal language.
 When we sit within ourselves (nature), she teaches us her ways, but not through the mind.
 It’s an embodying of information; it’s an indisputable knowing that emerges from the depth of our being.
-I understand the importance of lineage in a way I didn’t previously didn’t.
-I now appreciate the foundations that homeopathy is built upon which I knew and understood from a head level but now it’s an embodied awareness.
-There’s science in the external world, and then there is sacred science in nature - these two couldn’t be further apart.
+I understand the importance of lineage in a way I didn’t previously.
+I now appreciate the foundations that homeopathy has been built upon, which I knew and understood from a head level, but now it’s an embodied way knowing.
+A truth, a indisputable fact.
+There’s science in the external world, and then there’s sacred science in nature - these two couldn’t be further apart.

 Focusing is gentle, passive and kind.
 When we get beneath the conceptual mind - into the non-conceptual space, we encounter delicate parts of ourselves that are wounded, protective, shy, sad and more.
 We can sit with these parts like they are wounded animals, giving them space and time.
-All they want is to be heard in a safe environment - and that is what IRF provides.
+All they want is to be heard but only when we create a sense of safety - and that is what IRF provides.
 It’s kind of magical really!

 Some benefits of focusing:

-· Gaining awareness about nature, sacred science and ancestral wisdom
+· Gaining awareness about nature, sacred science & ancestral wisdom

 · Insights and awarenesses through images, metaphors, words and symbols